lsiemens/lsiemens.github.io/papers/fractional_calculus/fractional_geometry_notes.md

 Note $\mathbb{I} = \frac{x^0}{0!}$ is the multiplicative identity.

 ### Points and Function Evaluation
 For real functions the evaluation of a function at a point is a linear map from the space of functions to the real numbers.
 Given this operator, evaluation at other points can be achieved by composing this operator with the shift operator.
 So given evaluation at the "origin" $E_0$, evaluation at other points is $E_0 e^{tA}$.
-I would expect that evaluating the terms $\frac{x^n}{n!}$ at the "origin" give the results
+I would expect that evaluating the terms $\frac{x^n}{n!}$ at the "origin" gives the results

 $$E_0(\frac{x^n}{n!}) = \begin{cases}0 & \text{if } n > 0\\ 1 & \text{if } n = 0\end{cases}$$